Life Stages of the Christian School

-STAGE FIVE: Review and Renew In this stage the organization is reinventing itself in some way, shape, or form through a process of review and renewal.
+STAGE FIVE: Review and Renew In this stage, the organization is reinventing itself in some way, shape, or form through a process of review and renewal.
 The primary question is “What do we need to redesign?”
 It can be a time of large or small, exciting or stressful, but always necessary change.
 Mature nonprofits revisit one or more aspects of their organization—mission, vision, products, services, structure—sometimes changing them drastically, sometimes only tweaking them, as they rediscover who they are and how they fit with the changing world.
-Depending on how much is changed, the organization may revert back to a previous stage.
-For example, if you totally revamp the primary mission of an organization, it may find itself back in Stage Two, while minor alterations in organizational structure may mean revisiting of Stage Four.
+The organization may revert to a previous stage depending on how much is changed.
+For example, if you revamp an organization’s primary mission, it may find itself back in Stage Two, while minor alterations in organizational structure may mean revisiting Stage Four.
 Decline and Dissolution Sometimes it happens -- an organization is forced or chooses to shut its doors.
-In this model, Decline and Dissolution is not thought of as an inevitable stage, but a route that an organization can choose at any stage of development for a variety of reasons.
+In this model, Decline and Dissolution are not thought of as inevitable stages, but a route that an organization can choose at any stage of development for a variety of reasons.
 Eight Assumptions that Drive the Life Stages

-Organizations are generally moving forward and the path and pace of the movement is generally predictable.
+Organizations are generally moving forward and the path and pace of the movement are generally predictable.

-Organizations are multidimensional and various dimensions interact to create a pattern to a particular life stage.
+Organizations are multidimensional and various dimensions interact to create a pattern for a particular life stage.

 Significant events occur at each stage, and these are necessary to move an organization forward in its development.

-There is not a predictable endpoint in organizational life.
+There is no predictable endpoint in organizational life.

 There are distinct stages of an organization’s life, but the boundaries between the stages are not always obvious.